flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: How are the card values calculated in baccarat?
 Q: What are the rules for the card values in baccarat?
+Q: What method is used to calculate points in Baccarat?
 Answer:
 * All cards except for Tens, Picture Cards, (Jacks, Queens and Kings) and Aces, are worth their face value.
 * All Tens and “Picture Cards” are counted as zero.